CL-CHEN-Lab/Kronos_scRT/README.md

     --insert_size=INTEGER                               Insert size if paired end option is used. [default: 200] --bin_size=INTEGER                                  Bins size. [default= 20000 bp]
     -d CHARACTER, --dir_indexed_bam=CHARACTER           If provided parameters will be automatically estimated from the data.
+    -u DOUBLE, --upper_mappability_th=DOUBLE            Maximum mappability for a bin to be considered in the analisys  [default= 1.5]
+    -l DOUBLE, --lower_mappability_th=DOUBLE            Minimum mappability for a bin to be considered in the analisys  [default= 0.8]
+    -B CHARACTER, --black_list=CHARACTER                Regions to ignore
-    -h, --help                                          Show this help message and exit
+    -x CHARACTER, --coverage=CHARACTER                  Coverage for simulated genome. [default= 1x] -h, --help                                          Show this help message and exit

 -- CNV module